-Green building design completed at the turn of the 20th century, 4 Times Square was one of the first Green Skyscrapers built in the United States.
+Completed at the turn of the 20th century, 4 Times Square was one of the first Green Skyscrapers built in the United States.
 Also known as the Conde Nast building, 4 Times Square was a bold venture towards designing a green skyscraper among a vast skyline of traditional skyscraper construction.
-It is perhaps most well known for its Nasdaq Marketsite 7 story electronic display, and Conde Nast, which has recently moved its offices to One World Trade Center.
-The largest New York City law firm, Skadden, is also headquartered here.

 One of the most innovative buildings in Manhattan, 4 Times Square brings state-of-the-art office space along with efficient floor plates, large column free spaces, substantial ceiling heights, and great views.
 Some of the features outside the office spaces include a Frank Gehry designed cafeteria, outdoor terrace setbacks, and a new beautiful lobby to be completed as part of a $100 million building renovation.